-For reduction in gas quantity offtaken at relevant Site – Shipper/Supplier to End User contractual arrangement.
-In exchange for the payment of a service fee as described in paragraph [8.6] of this DSR Methodology the Shipper/Supplier (following instruction from the relevant End User) will agree to offer, on behalf of the End User, a reduction in offtake from the NTS.
-In return the End User commits to delivering on the agreed offtake reduction if called to do so by the relevant Shipper.
-These arrangements will be undertaken within the terms provided in this DSR Methodology, and secured upon the DSR Offer being accepted on the ‘On the day Commodity Market’ (OCM) - [Locational] platform by National Grid NTS; and
+For the reduction in gas quantity offtaken at relevant Site – Shipper/Supplier to Gas Consumers contractual arrangement.
+In exchange for the payment of a service fee the Shipper (following instruction by the relevant Gas Consumer, in some cases may be directed through the Supplier) will agree to post a DSR Offer, on behalf of the Gas Consumer, to reduce offtake from the NTS.
+In return the Gas Consumer commits to delivering on the agreed offtake reduction if called to do so by the relevant Shipper.
+These arrangements will be undertaken within the terms provided in this DSR Methodology, and secured upon the DSR Offer being accepted on the ‘On the day Commodity Market’ (OCM) - [Locational] platform by National Grid NTS.

-The End User will work together with their Shipper/Supplier to post the relevant DSR Offer(s) onto the OCM [Locational] platform.
+The Gas Consumer (in some cases through its Supplier) will work together with their Shipper to post the relevant DSR Offer(s) onto the OCM [Locational] platform.
 DSR Offers may be placed, updated or withdrawn, on the [Locational] platform at any time up to the declaration of a GDE Stage 2.

-A DSR Service will comply within the ‘Terms’ specified in the Shipper/Supplier to End User DSR Service Contract provisions, which will reflect the provisions set out in this DSR Methodology.
-In accordance with section [15] of the DSR Methodology.

-Prior to the acceptance of the DSR Offer, and upon instruction from the End User, the Shipper may revise or remove the DSR Offer to indicate when the service is reduced or unavailable (maintenance etc.).
+Any DSR Service Agreement should be consistent with the provisions set out in the DSR Methodology, relevant UNC provisions and the OCM Market Rules.

+The DSR Service Agreement – Heads of Terms

+Prior to participating in the DSR Mechanism on behalf of the Eligible DMC, the relevant Shipper and Gas Consumer (in some case through the Supplier) may consider entering into a DSR Service Agreement which may set out standardised Heads of Terms which define;

+arrangements for the Registered User (Shipper) to post DSR Offers on behalf of the Gas Consumer, for the Eligible DMC onto the OCM - [Locational] platform;

+information and communication arrangements links and timings of communications;

+commercial/financial settlement arrangements; and

+liabilities for non-compliance arrangements.

+the DSR Service;

+Service fees;

+Liabilities; and

+DSR Offer Notice arrangements.

+DSR Offer Notice

+In respect of each specific DSR Offer, the relevant Shipper and relevant Gas Consumer (in some cases through the Supplier) may prepare and agree a DSR Offer Notice which will specify:

+Price p/kWh;

+Volume (kWh);

+Required lead time between DSR Offer acceptance and commencement of the offtake rate reduction at the Eligible DMC (which will include any Shipper to Gas Consumers notification time);

+Timing of DSR Offer availability within the gas Day (Evergreen, reducing volume or specified period ;

+Tick down rate within gas Day;

+Location (Supply Point ref number );

+Gas Consumer contact details;

+For ‘multiday’ DSR Offer, specify the number of gas Days included in the Offer;

+7 day Profiling of Daily Offer volume and/or price details e.g. week to account for reduction in demand at weekends;

+Indicate whether the 7 day profile of daily offers will be continuously reposted automatically.

+This information may be used by the Registered User (Shipper) at an Eligible DMC to place the DSR Offer(s) onto the OCM.

 Where a DSR Offer is accepted by National Grid NTS on the OCM – [Locational] platform;

-The Shipper will notify the End User of the requirement to reduce their notified End Of Day (EOD) offtake by a volume at least equal to the DSR Offer (including any allowances for ‘Tick down’).
-Within the timescales set out in section [7.5] of this DSR Methodology
+The Shipper will notify the Gas Consumer (in some cases through the Supplier) of the requirement to reduce their notified End Of Day (EOD) offtake by a volume at least equal to the accepted DSR Offer.

-DSR Contractual Relationships

-In accordance with section [15] of this DSR Methodology; The Shipper/Supplier and End User will ensure that the following DSR provisions are set out in their DSR Service Contract:

-Agreement that the Registered User may post DSR Offers on behalf of the End User, for the Eligible DMC onto the OCM - [Locational] platform;

-Information and communication arrangements links and timings of communications;

-Commercial/Financial settlement arrangements; and

-Liabilities for non-compliance arrangements.